SNodeC/snode.c/README.md

 [SNode.C](https://snodec.github.io/snode.c-doc/html/index.html) is a very simple to use lightweight highly extensible event driven layer-based framework for network applications in the spirit of node.js written entirely in C\+\+.

-The development of the  framework started during the summer semester 2020 in the context of the course **Network and Distributed Systems** of the masters program [Interactive Media](https://www.fh-ooe.at/en/hagenberg-campus/studiengaenge/master/interactive-media/) at the department [Informatics, Communications and Media](https://www.fh-ooe.at/en/hagenberg-campus/) at the [University of Applied Sciences Upper Austria, Campus Hagenberg](https://www.fh-ooe.at/en/) to give students an insight into the fundamental techniques of network and web frameworks.
+The development of the  framework started during the summer semester 2020 in the context of the course *Network and Distributed Systems* in the master's program [Interactive Media](https://www.fh-ooe.at/en/hagenberg-campus/studiengaenge/master/interactive-media/) at the department [Informatics, Communications and Media](https://www.fh-ooe.at/en/hagenberg-campus/) at the [University of Applied Sciences Upper Austria, Campus Hagenberg](https://www.fh-ooe.at/en/) to give students an insight into the fundamental techniques of network and web frameworks.

 Main focus (but not only) of the framework is *Machine to Machine* (M2M) communication and here especially the field of *Internet of Things* (IoT).
 As such a reference project [MQTT-Suite](https://github.com/SNodeC/mqttsuite) exists, providing *mqttbroker*, *mqttintegrator*, and *wsmqttintegrator*, *mqttbridge*, and *wsmqttbridge* applications.